RichardoTS/RichardoTS/README.md

-## I'm a Teacher, Junior Dev, and definitely a Gamer!!
+## I'm a Junior Dev, English Teacher, and definitely a Gamer!!